Gradle Enterprise is now Develocity. Learn more about our rebrand here.

 Trends & Insights enable development teams to take a proactive posture by providing performance and reliability baselines and observability of anomalies.
 Since you can’t improve what you are not measuring, Trends & Insights provide a foundation for building an always-learning and continuous-improvement culture.

-Trend & Insights solution components include Build & Test Failure Trends for Local and CI Builds, Build & Test Performance Trends for Local and CI Builds and Data Exports
+Trend & Insights solution components include Build & Test Failure Trends for Local and CI Builds, Build & Test Performance Trends for Local and CI Builds and REST API

 Build and test reliability trends tell you when things break so you can proactively and quickly fix problems.